All Episodes

 Then they're going to promise you free college.

-It's it in some fact it's appealing, I guess, on the level.
+It's appealing, I guess, on the level.

-If, well, I don't, I don't ever have to worry about another thing for the rest of my life.
+If, wow, I don't ever have to worry about another thing for the rest of my life because the government's going to take care of me.

-Well, if you just take out a calculator, or maybe do the math on your head because it's not that hard.
+Well, if you just take out a calculator or maybe do the math on your head because it's not that hard.

-Or maybe if you're like Joe and you're from whatever centuries he's from, you know, he had those old-style views on race and integration that we went over in great detail yesterday.
+Or maybe if you're like Joe and you're from whatever centuries he's from, you know, he had those old style views on race and integration that we went over in great detail yesterday.

-That none, nobody else, I was right, nobody else in the media.
+That nobody else, I was right, nobody else in the media, they're never going to cover it.

 You know, Biden has a history of failure on the issue.